MAAP-Project/biomass-dashboard-api/DEPLOYMENT.md

 ## 3. Push the tag, push and test staging and production

-Now that main has the CHANGELOG updates, create a relase tag and promote those changes.
+Now that main has the CHANGELOG updates, create a release tag and promote those changes.

 ```bash
 git checkout $TAG